Oil & Gas IT Services for Dallas-Based Energy Teams

 Vendors, contractors, and external specialists often need system access, but unmanaged permissions create unnecessary risk and poor auditability.

-• Role-based access reviews and better admin-account discipline
+• Role-based access reviews, MFA enforcement, and better admin-account discipline

-• Clearer ownership over who can access what and why
+• Clearer ownership over who can access what, why they need it, and who reviews it

 Weak recovery readiness